inrialearninglab/ai4t/docs/2-Project-resources/6-tools/6-04-teachable-machine.en.md

 - Use a variety of examples to avoid bias in the AI.

 - Check the accuracy of the model and adjust the training data if necessary.

-Link to the tool: [Teachable] (https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449& url=https://teachablemachine.withgoogle.com/&ved=2ahUKEwjUzPOVhKaPAxVOVKQEHcq1E0EQFnoECCgQAQ&usg=AOvVaw1qZUpGCkOlABNzJnxNNkYk)
+Link to the tool: [Teachable](https://teachablemachine.withgoogle.com/))

 [^1]: Source: Teachable website